jerry1ye10/cis-195-f20/apps/app-5/app-5.md

 * Use Swift Package Manager
 * Gain autonomy in making apps

 This app will have less guided instruction than previous ones; the final app will have even less.
 This is intended to prepare you for making a final project all by yourself.
+It's still extremely similar to what we did in class, so it shouldn't be too challenging

 ## Topics
 * Segues